How to watch the Winter Olympics Closing Ceremony

 Unlike the Opening Ceremony, NBC does not plan to broadcast the Closing Ceremony live on TV.

-NBC's primetime coverage of the Closing Ceremony will kick off Sunday at 8 p.m.
-Eastern on TV, as well as on the NBC Sports app and NBCOlympics.com.
+NBC's primetime coverage of the Closing Ceremony will kick off Sunday at 5 p.m.
+PST on TV, as well as on the NBC Sports app and NBCOlympics.com.

 NBC's primetime broadcast will then be replayed overnight.